cmr6689/WebCheckers/docs/DesignDoc.md

-Some issues to note: The other player's board will revert to the first players board after the first player submits their turn.The moves made by a player do not stay on the board after the move is submitted
+Some issues to note: The other player's board will revert to the first players board after the first player submits their turn.The moves made by a player do not stay on the board after the move is submitted.

 ### Unit Testing and Code Coverage